 Everyone who successfully completes the training has to demonstrate an exceptional attention to safety details, and everyone on our crew cares deeply about protecting others from harm.
 Our training program is modeled after higher risk industries like small craft aviation.

 TLDR: submersibles are the safest method of travel if the proper protocol is followed, and we take safety extremely seriously.

-A. The subs currently live in Berkeley, California.
-They are both on trailers, and can be dived anywhere within driving distance that has a launch ramp.
+The subs currently live in Berkeley, California.
+They are both on trailers, and can dive anywhere within driving distance that has a launch ramp.

 Back our Kickstarter or make a tax-deductible donation!
 Become a member and attend events!
 Join our email list and become a volunteer!
 Tell your friends and spread the love!

 We are currently developing a certification protocol for becoming operations crew and/or a pilot, and to do this, you must also be a member of the cooperative.
 In the meantime, your best chance of getting on a dive is to sign up to be a volunteer, so please go to the join page and sign up for all the things.
 The pilot school will be announced via the email list so get on that too!
 Anyone can go on a dive if they have a willing crew and pilot.

 Part of the intent of this project is to disintegrate the financial model of paying lots of money for a dive.
 We have funders, and we have participants, and dives are not transactional between these two types of members.
 The current cost of a dive is the actual expenses, which are extremely low: gas money for transportation and boat launch fees.